krshrimali/krshrimali.github.io/_posts/2019-08-28-Welcome-Home.md

 ## About Me

 Hello World!
 I'm Kushashwa Ravi Shrimali (friends call me Kush, world knows me as krshrimali), a Computer Science Graduate International Institute of Information Technology, Naya Raipur.
-I'm currently working as an AI Engineer at a Florida based company, CareAI.
-Previously, I was a R&D Deep Learning Engineer at <a href="https://mydukaan.io">Dukaan</a>, a startup based in Bangalore.
-I was also an intern at Care AI (http://care.ai/) this year.
-I've previously worked at NVIDIA (Santa Clara, US) in the DL Frameworks Team (PyTorch), ROSE Labs, NTU Singapore (CV and DL) and with a US based Startup, Big Vision LLC and LearnOpenCV under mentorship of Dr. Satya Mallick.
+I love development, optimization and reading source codes!
+Have explored a lot of fields during my graduation, development is what I found the most intuitive for myself.

-While on the weekdays, I am an AI Engineer, on the weekends - I contribute to opensource, go live on YouTube and also write blogs (where you are right now).
+Over the weekends - I contribute to opensource, go live on YouTube and also write blogs (where you are right now).
 Make sure to check out my <a href="https://youtube.com/c/kushashwaraviShrimali">YouTube channel</a> if you like it!
+But that's not it, I like singing, dancing on any random music I like and discussing science & politics.

 I love writing impactful codes!
 My work doesn't stop at getting the accuracy.
 I love optimizing the models to help deploy in real-time.